juj/fbcp-ili9341/README.md

 The ILI9486L controller based maithoga display runs a bit faster than ILI9486 WaveShare, 50MHz versus 31.88MHz, i.e. +56.8% bandwidth increase.
 However fps-wise maithoga reaches only 13.56 vs WaveShare 12.97 fps, because the bandwidth advantage is fully lost in pixel format differences: ILI9486L requires transmitting 24 bits per each pixel (R6G6B6 mode), whereas ILI9486 supports 16 bits per pixel R5G6B5 mode.
 This is reflected in the above chart refresh rate for the maithoga display (marked with a star).

 If manufacturing variances turn out not to be high between copies, and you'd like to have a bigger 320x480 display instead of a 240x320 one, then it is recommended to avoid ILI9486, they indeed are slow.

+The KeDei v6.3 display with MPI3501 controller takes the crown of being horrible, in all aspects imaginable.
+It is able to run at 33.33 MHz, but due to technical design limitations of the display (see [#40](https://github.com/juj/fbcp-ili9341/issues/40#issuecomment-441480557)), effective bus speed is halved, and only about 72% utilization of the remaining bus rate is achieved.
+DMA cannot be used, so CPU usage will be off the charts.
+Even though fbcp-ili9341 supports this display, level of support is expected to be poor, because the hardware design is a closed secret without open documentation publicly available from the manufacturer.
+Stay clear of KeDei or MPI3501 displays.

 The Tontec MZ61581 controller based 320x480 3.5" display on the other hand can be driven insanely fast at up to 140MHz!
 These seem to be quite hard to come by though and they are expensive.
 Tontec seems to have gone out of business and for example the domain itontec.com from which the supplied instructions sheet asks to download original drivers from is no longer registered.
 I was able to find one from eBay for testing.